single-spa/compilation-import-attribute/README.md

 # compilation-import-attribute

-A specification for an [import attribute](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import/with) to differentiate kinds of imports for Ecmascript compilers, bundlers, and runtimes.
+A specification for an [import attribute](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import/with) to differentiate kinds of imports for ECMAScript compilers, bundlers, and runtimes.

 ## Background

-Ecmascript imports can be processed in various environments, including browsers, NodeJS (or similar execution environments), compilers, or bundlers.
-When preprocessed with compilers or bundlers, Ecmascript imports have historically been configured to behave in at least three distinct ways:
+ECMAScript imports can be processed in various environments, including browsers, NodeJS (or similar execution environments), compilers, or bundlers.
+When preprocessed with compilers or bundlers, ECMAScript imports have historically been configured to behave in at least three distinct ways:

 1. *Bundled:* the import is removed in favor of concatenating the imported files together into an output bundle
 1. *Code split:* the import is processed as a separate bundle file (often called a "chunk") that is loaded dynamically at runtime, either through native `import()` or, more commonly, through a bundler-specific script load.
 The chunk itself is compiled as a bundle.
 1. *Externalized:* the import is processed at runtime in the browser or NodeJS.

-In webpack, rollup, and other popular ecmascript bundlers, static `import` statements are processed by bundlers to be bundled, by default, whereas code splits are created via dynamic `import()` and externalized imports are configured within the bundler.
-Non-ecmascript bundlers, such as esbuild or swc, often follow similar conventions.
+In webpack, rollup, and other popular ECMAScript bundlers, static `import` statements are processed by bundlers to be bundled, by default, whereas code splits are created via dynamic `import()` and externalized imports are configured within the bundler.
+Non-ECMAScript bundlers, such as esbuild or swc, often follow similar conventions.

 ## Problem Statement

-How an Ecmascript import statement behaves should be understood within the code itself, rather than a combination of the code and bundler configuration.
-An Ecmascript file should be self contained and portable regardless of which bundler, tooling, or configuration is present within a project.
+How an ECMAScript import statement behaves should be understood within the code itself, rather than a combination of the code and bundler configuration.
+An ECMAScript file should be self contained and portable regardless of which bundler, tooling, or configuration is present within a project.

 ## Solution